 Artist’s Statement Robert Henri stated, “The object isn’t to make art, but to be in that wonderful state that makes art inevitable.”
-That statement so beautifully interprets the way I feel, and which is why my subject matter is wide - I paint when I see something that I just "have to paint!"
-More often than not that is a bouquet of flowers or a bowl of fruit that is just so beautifully lit, although I have a lifelong love affair with the figure as well.
-Although I often study in pastels and charcoal, oil is my primary medium.
-I find endless joy in the artistic journey – from the solitude in the studio to the collective energy of painting with my fellow artists – and am devoted to my life as an artist.
-Ann currently resides with her husband in Denver, Colorado.
+That statement so beautifully interprets the way I feel, and which is why my subject matter varies – I paint subjects that I become emotionally inspired by, and consider a painting finished only when I feel as if my emotion has been successfully transferred to the canvas.
+More often than not that is a bouquet of flowers or a bowl of fruit, although I often study the figure and nature.
+Oil is my primary medium, however charcoal and pastel are mediums I frequently study in.